michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0113.md

 - n: a quality of spirit that enables you to face danger or pain without showing fear
 - n: feeling no fear
 ### Family
+- bravery: braveries+
-bravery: braveries+;brave: braved, bravely, braveness, braver, bravery, braves, bravest, braving
+- brave: braved, bravely, braveness, braver, bravery, braves, bravest, braving
 ### Examples
 - Governor Tom Wolf in a statement said Weaver would be remembered for “his bravery, his sacrifice, and his willingness to serve”.
 - The governor said he will be remembered for his bravery and willingness to serve.